rifux/rifux/README.md

 - **Golang Developer**: I'm dedicated to mastering Golang and using it to create efficient and scalable solutions.
 - **Big Data Specialist**: I'm currently learning the ins and outs of big data analytics to help businesses make data-driven decisions.
 - **Linux Enthusiast**: I'm excited to dive into the world of Linux.
-In my free time, I enjoy building and adapting kernels, Android ROMs; polish my operating system skills and so on.
+In my free time, I enjoy building and adapting kernels, Android ROMs; polishing my operating system skills and so on.

 ### **Skills**